What Is Konojel?

 DONATE TO KONOJEL

 We have made it very easy for you to help Konojel improve the lives of the indigenous people of San Marcos.
-Simply click on this button to make a donation.
+Simply click on the button below to make a donation.

 All administrative expenses of the Foundation are funded by donations from members of its board of directors, so you can be confident that 100% of your donation goes to supporting the community development efforts of Konojel.